collapsed-stacks/firearms/questions/599/ruger-lcp-slide-sometimes-sticks.md

 - posted by: [Gene Temple](https://stackexchange.com/users/-1/254-gene-temple) on 2011-11-21
 - score: 1

-<p>When you're testing, is the magazine inserted?
+When you're testing, is the magazine inserted?
 Does the problem occur after firing a shot, or only when you rack the slide to chamber a round?
 If you're riding the slide forward (retarding its advance) it may not be a problem with the pistol per se.
 If it doesn't do it when no magazine is inserted, you may have a damaged or defective magazine.
 If it does it when firing, and without a magazine, disassemble it and look for burrs or unusual wear in the barrel locking mechanism.
-It is the lockup that you are feeling right as the slide goes into / comes out of battery.</p>
+It is the lockup that you are feeling right as the slide goes into / comes out of battery.

 ## Answer 622